wpgeeks/wp-most-popular/readme.txt

 Using the widget is the easiest way and recommended for most users.
 If you are a developer and want to integrate the plugin in to your existing theme, then read the information below.

-Firstly, the main function which you will need to include in your theme to fetch the popular posts is called `wmp_get_popular()`.
+Firstly, the main function which you will need to include in your theme to fetch the popular posts is called `wp_most_popular_get_popular()`.

 You can pass that function the following parameters in array form: